El Portal Theatre

 13 people favorited this theater

-It was possibly the final theatre to be designed by prolific theatre architect Lewis A. Smith, who died in the year that it opened.
+It was the final theatre to be designed by prolific theatre architect Lewis Arthur Smith.
 Seating was provided for 1,346 on a single floor and the decorative style was Spanish Renaissance Revival.
 Movies, supported by a vaudeville show ran here for several years, until the arrival of talkies.

 The El Portal Theatre became a major second release theatre on the Fox West Coast Theatres circuit in the area.
-Later in the time of their operation, it was given the ‘Skouras’ treatment and the auditorium’s original decorations were totally oblitorated with drapes and curtain material.
-It was later taken over by National General and then Mann Theatres.
-It ran as an independent for a short time screening Spanish language movies.
+In 1950 it was given the ‘Skouras’ treatment and the auditorium’s original decorations were totally obliterated with drapes and curtain material.
+It was reopened on December 22, 1950.
+Later taken over by National General and then Mann Theatres.
+It was taken over by Metropolitan Theatres chain on May 7, 1978 screening Spanish language movies.